 There is a variety of evidence that can be used to support your ability to advance the endeavor.
 You could demonstrate that you’ve acquired an appropriate specialized degree in the field of your endeavor.
 You could also show that you have had success in the past in a similar endeavor or that you have made substantial progress in your proposed endeavor.

-In lieu of these things, you could present a detailed plan for the success of your endeavor.
-Work with your immigration attorney to determine which aspects of your professional career can be used for your EB2 NIW case.
+Instead of these things, you could present a detailed plan for the success of your endeavor.

 What is the NIW Processing Time?

-Processing time for NIW applications typically run between 3 to 9 months although this time depends on the assigned USCIS Service Center and the adjudicating officer.
-Processing times vary as USCIS evaluates each application and supporting evidence on a case by case basis.
+The EB-2 NIW processing time is currently taking around 8 months, and with premium processing, it is taking less than 45 days to receive a decision.
+This time depends on the assigned USCIS Service Center and the adjudicating officer.
+Processing times vary as USCIS evaluates each application and supporting evidence on a case-by-case basis.
 It’s best to consult an NIW green card lawyer who can give you a full breakdown of your case.